obarthel/amiga-smbfs/README.md

 You can use the `CLIENT` parameter to tell **smbfs** under which name it should announce itself to the server.

-This parameter is optional and will be translated to all upper case characters; it cannot be longer than 16 characters.
+This parameter is optional and will be translated to all upper case characters; **it cannot be longer than 16 characters**.

 Please note that the `CLIENT` parameter will be ignored unless the `NETBIOS` switch is used, too.